 - 8 – quick service dinner while waiting for fireworks.
 Probably from Columbia Harbor House or Flame Tree BBQ

-- 9 – fireworks (it will only be 6pm PST so I think the toddlers will all be fine)
+- 9 – Disney Enchantment fireworks show (it will only be 6pm PST so I think the toddlers will all be fine)

 - 7 – try to get rise of resistance reservation